shoshisernik/python-course-assignments/day04/README.md

 AI questions:
-I asked chatGPT to help write two programs: one as the UI with an input and the other as the actual code that would pull the information from the UI script.
-I then tried to understand the code that it gave me, and edited with my file names.
-I then used the claude Haiku 4.5 within VSC to trouble shoot the code.
-I first added a GUI to the UI with the AI.
-Then, I worked with the AI to find the best URL to use for FlyBase, as the code was having problems interacting with FlyBase's API.
+Questions asked to ChatGPT o3: "can you please write me 2 codes. the first, a UI with a GUI that asks for the FBgnId of a gene in FlyBase.org, a browse button to select the location of where the output file will be saved/downloaded, and a pulldown menu with the option to select human, mouse, yeast, c. elegans, and various other model organisms. the second code will have the business logic and will pull the information from this ui. it needs to then search FlyBase and return the orthologs of the fly gene given for whatever model organism was selected. the file in which this data is put into can be an excel or csv. i am working in python 3.13"
+"this does not work.... i am getting an error message asking me to enter a flybase id, even though i did"